This small town west of Hartford has an impossibly beautiful location, embedded in the Farmington River Valley up against the Metacomet Ridge.

 7. Stratton Brook State Park

-Just over 20 years ago Stratton Brook State Park became the first state park in Connecticut to be made completely accessible to people with wheelchairs.
+Some 30 years ago Stratton Brook State Park became the first state park in Connecticut to be made completely accessible to people with wheelchairs.

 In June, July and August people descend on the park to swim in the pond on the brook and take picnics under the surrounding white pines.